 The Drinking Dinsour and Flamborough Head Walk Recap

 Make sure you explore the Drinking Dinosaur as part of your Flamborough Head walk to Bempton Cliffs.
 Although it’s not included in the traditional route, it’s well worth the short detour to check out this incredible world-class natural attraction.
 Otherwise, if you’re not doing the walk, this guide would have provided you with all of the necessary information to simply explore the Drinking Dinosaur on its own right.

 Indeed, there are many stunning sea stacks and white cliffs in the UK, but the Drinking Dinosaur and Flamborough Cliffs are up there with the best.
 Add on the breathtaking birdlife at Bempton Cliffs, and you have one of the best coastal walks in the UK, starting with the phenomenal Drinking Dinosaur!

 How to Get to the Drinking Dinosaur

 When compared with using public transport, driving to Flamborough Head, to access the Drinking Dinosaur, is the easiest option.
-If you don’t have your own set of wheels, consider renting with RentalCars.com – they have an unbeatable free cancellation policy.
+If you don’t have your own set of wheels, you’ll want to consider renting a car.

 Flamborough Head Parking